 MICROENCAPSULATION FEATURES AND BENEFITS

-2. Microcapsules are fabricated with ultra-purified ("clinical grade") alginic acid polymers that comply with FDA specifications for human use.
+- 2. Microcapsules are fabricated with ultra-purified ("clinical grade") alginic acid polymers that comply with governing specifications for human use.
 In fact, these capsules are highly biocompatible, selectively permeable and retrievable upon graft.

 - 3. Microcapsules formulated with ultra-purified alginates and poly-L-ornithine have reached the standards (permission obtained from European and Italian Agency for Drugs) for use in patients with type 1 diabetes: 4 transplanted human patients with long standing T1D have shown evidence of grafted encapsulated islet cells function throughout 5 years of post-transplant follow-up.

 - 4. Depending upon the cell types that are lodged within microcapsules, the micro-encapsulated cells have been proven effective not only in the treatment of T1D, but also of other chronic diseases, including neurodegenerative (muscular dystrophy, Parkinson’s, Huntington’s, etc.) and auto immune conditions (rheumatoid arthritis, psoriasis, multiple sclerosis, etc.).

 - 5. The microcapsules have been shown to clearly prolong the life span of the encapsulated cells and are suitable for long-haul transportation with no loss of cell viability.
 These microcapsules are very easy to handle and transplant: easily injectable in the peritoneal cavity under local anesthesia.